We No Speak Americano: "Por Panamericana" and "El Chocoano"

 In Argentina, various parody versions of the song were made.
 Among them, one resulted in very successful hit, that would even be played at discos as a companion for the original song.
 The best-known version is called "Por Panamericana", and the voice recorded on the record tell a story about being stopped by the police at the Panamerican Highway for speeding.
 Los Cantores de Chipuco (Colombia) also made their own parody of this song, called "El Chocoano".

 "Bi Bi pro Americano"

-After Benjamin Netanyahu's speech to the United States Congress, Noy Alooshe spoofed it by using parts of the speech to the tune of "We No Speak Americano".
+After Benjamin Netanyahu's 2011 speech to the United States Congress, Noy Alooshe spoofed it to the tune of "We No Speak Americano" as "Bi Bi pro Americano".

 Hand dance video

 In July 2010, Irish dancers Suzanne Cleary and Peter Harding (who perform as the group Up and Over It) released a music video filmed by Jonny Reed.
 Using "We No Speak Americano" as background music, the video features Cleary and Harding performing an elaborately choreographed tabletop dance using only their hands and arms, and wearing deadpan expressions throughout the song.
 By July 2020 it had been watched 10.257.000 times.